XerxesDGreat/i-josh.com/content/plane-handle.md

 Lemme know what you think about my plane handle, St. Patrick's Day, or anything else on your mind down in the comments.
 Until next time, cheers!

+### Update
+I mentioned I was going to the planing class; the instructer liked my plane and said I did a good job on the handle!

 [shirt]: {filename}/images/st_paddys_day_shirt.jpg
 [handle1]: {filename}/images/dsc_2708.jpg